bgra9487/ConnectFourAI/README.md

 # ConnectFourAI
 assignment, continue optimising (probably in winter)

-Came 2nd in internal tournament for comp3608 with 85% winrate
+Came 2nd in internal tournament with 85% winrate